neerajnerlekar/batch17.buidlguidl.com/README.md

 ## Introduction

 Let’s get you up to speed on what this program is all about and what you can look forward to.
 At the heart of it all is this GitHub repository, where you’ll collaborate with your batch members by working on issues and submitting pull requests.
-To graduate successfully you will need to complete [Issue a)](/../../issues/9), [Issue b)](/../../issues/8) and show engagment in solving other issues.
-If you run into any issues or have any questions, reach out to us in the Telegram group.
+To successfully graduate and mint your graduation NFT in [Issue i)](/../../issues/1), make sure you’ve completed [Issue a)](/../../issues/9) and [Issue b)](/../../issues/8), and demonstrated active engagement in tackling other issues as well.

 Here’s a quick rundown of what you’ll be doing: